Skip to content

 significant safety risks if not handled properly.
 Source: IATA

 Real-world incident: In 2016, a passenger’s e-cigarette battery caught fire in the overhead bin of a Delta flight.
-Fortunately, crew members were able to extinguish it quickly, but this incident highlights why proper battery handling is crucial.
+Fortunately, crew members were able to extinguish it quickly, but this incident underscores the importance of proper battery handling.

 Why Carry-On Is Safer Than Checked Baggage